+fit

-fit An object of class MArrayLM containing, at minimum, a coefficients slot with coefficients from the comparison, and a stdev.unscaled slot with the corresponding standard deviation of the coefficent estimates.
-The row.names attribute should ideally match that which is found in annotation. summaryDF A data.frame summarizing the results of the screen, returned by the function ct.generateResults. annotation An annotation object for the experiment. gRNAs are annotated by row, and must minimally contain a column geneSymbol.
+An object of class MArrayLM containing, at minimum, a coefficents slot with coefficients from the comparison, and a stdev.unscaled slot with the corresponding standard deviation of the coefficent estimates.
+The row.names attribute should ideally match that which is found in annotation.

+summaryDF

+A data.frame summarizing the results of the screen, returned by the function ct.generateResults.

-ct.upSet
+56 ct.upSet

-targets Either the number of top targets to display, or a list of geneSymbols contained in the geneSymbol slot of the annotation object. enrich Logical indicating whether to display guides that are enriched (default) or depleted within the screen.
-If a vector of geneSymbols is specified, this controls the left-t0-right ordering of the corresponding gRNAs. contrast.term If a fit object with multiple coefficients is passed in, a string indiating the coefficient of interest.
+annotation An annotation object for the experiment. gRNAs are annotated by row, and must minimally contain a column geneSymbol.
+Either the number of top targets to display, or a list of geneSymbols contained targets in the geneSymbol slot of the annotation object. enrich Logical indicating whether to display guides that are enriched (default) or depleted within the screen.
+If a vector of geneSymbols is specified, this controls the left-t0-right ordering of the corresponding gRNAs.

+If a fit object with multiple coefficients is passed in, a string indiating the coefcontrast.term ficient of interest.